 Working at the University within the Computer Poker Research Group was amazing.
 I learned a ton of new things, contributed lots of code to the project and felt like I was apart of the advancement of the field.
 The supervising members were amazing and the problems were challenging and fun.
 The hardest part of the day was not getting sidetracked on all of the amazing different facets of the project.

-Research Assistant (Former Employee) – Edmonton, AB – 28 May 2017
+Medical Secretary (Current Employee) – Edmonton, AB – 25 September 2017

-Research Assistant Intern (Former Employee) – Edmonton, AB – 21 May 2017
+PhD Researcher (Former Employee) – Edmonton, AB – 2 September 2017

-Researcher (Former Employee) – Edmonton, AB – 22 August 2017
+Medical Office Administrator (Current Employee) – Edmonton, AB – 22 August 2017

-Research Assistant (Former Employee) – Edmonton, AB – 20 March 2017
+Year Two Administrator, Curriculum (Current Employee) – Edmonton, AB – 17 July 2017

 University of Alberta has good comprehensive benefits.
 The union is very supportive as well.
 Hours can be from 0730-1500 or 0800-1600h.
 They will support the hours as long as it does not affect the work.
 There are certain long hours during the school year.